na-ji/dotfiles/dot_fzf/ADVANCED.md

 ![image](https://user-images.githubusercontent.com/700826/113684212-f9ff0a00-96ff-11eb-8737-7bb571d320cc.png)

-- Instead of starting fzf in the usual `rg ... | fzf` form, we start fzf with an empty input (`: | fzf`), then we make it start the initial Ripgrep process immediately via `start:reload` binding.
-This way, fzf owns the initial Ripgrep process so it can kill it on the next `reload`.
-Otherwise, the process will keep running in the background.
+- Instead of starting fzf in the usual `rg ... | fzf` form, we make it start the initial Ripgrep process immediately via `start:reload` binding for the consistency of the code.
 - Filtering is no longer a responsibility of fzf; hence `--disabled`
 - `{q}` in the reload command evaluates to the query string on fzf prompt.
 - `sleep 0.1` in the reload command is for "debouncing".
 This small delay will